leiflui/leiflui.github.io/_pages/research.md

 ![My Image](images/BH_shadow.png) <br>
 *FIG 1. g-factor (energy-shift) contour showing the black-hole (BH) shadow.
 The observer is at* \\((r_o,\theta_o)=(2000M, 80^{\circ})\\) *and the BH spin is* \\(a=0.9\\). *This figure is generated using [PyHole](https://gitlab.com/EuropeanSpaceAgency/PyHole) via the ray-tracing of null geodesics onto a disk and calculating the change in the 4-momentum due to the rotation of the disk.*

 I like solving puzzles, so physics is the natural place to harness my creative energy.
-I enjoy learning new mathematical techniques and applying to real-life systems.
-Currently, my main research area is black-hole (BH) physics, but from time to time, I do enjoy learning some other interesting areas in physics like fluid dynamics, electrodynamics, complex systems, etc. The most exciting part is when I get to integrate ideas that I learn from other disciplines with my research on BHs.
+I enjoy learning new mathematical techniques and applying them to real-life systems.
+Currently, my main research area is black-hole (BH) physics, but from time to time, I do enjoy learning about other interesting areas of physics like fluid dynamics, electrodynamics, complex systems, etc. The most exciting part is when I get to integrate ideas that I learn from other disciplines with my research on BHs.
 Below, I provide an overview of my current projects, and some thoughts that keep me up at night...

 ## Extreme-Mass-Ratio Inspirals (EMRIs)
 ------